The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 REFORM MOVEMENT RESOLUTIONS

 The history of cooperation between the Jewish communities pre-dates the Civil Rights Movement and continues today.
-The RAC continues to work on significant civil rights legislation and other issues of concern to both the African-American and Jewish communities.
+The RAC continues to work on significant civil rights legislation and other issues of concern to both the organized African-American and North American Jewish communities, acknowledging that Black Jews are an integral part of our many communities.

 In the past few decades the perception that this partnership no longer exists, that it is an historical artifact, has permeated American popular culture.
-However, the RAC has been at the center of more events in the name of Black-Jewish relations than almost any other issue.
-Although there is always the chance of problems in the interactions between individuals in the two communities, cooperation exists at the local and national level on all issues that have an impact, directly and/or indirectly, on black Americans and Jews.
-The two communities work together in leading the fight on several issues, including welfare, economic justice, affirmative action, reproductive rights and gay/lesbian issues.
+However, the RAC has been at the center of more events in the name of racial justice than almost any other issue.
+Although there is always the chance of problems in the interactions between individuals across lines of difference, cooperation exists at the local and national level on all issues that have an impact, directly and/or indirectly, on Black Americans and Jews of all races.
+The RAC works with our allies in the Black community to lead the fight on several issues, including welfare, economic justice, affirmative action, reproductive rights and gay/lesbian issues.

 Recently, the Union for Reform Judaism has launched a movement-wide campaign on racial justice.
 Structured around the three "R's" - reflect, relate and reform - the campaign aims to increase education about racial diversity and injustice in the United States and within Reform Jewish congregations, to foster stronger community relationships across lines of race and to promote advocacy on behalf of policies that mitigate racial inequality.